 We took a quick sweep back through Hobbiton itself before sadly the tour came to an end.

 The only downside to visiting Hobbiton post-Hobbit movies is that there is a lot of Hobbit memorabilia in the gift shop (that was a lot of Hobbit for one sentence).
 I can’t help feeling they’ve probably discontinued a lot of LOTR items to make way for them, and it was the same at Weta Workshop where they had Hobbit postcards but not LOTR.
-Sorry, but The Hobbit just isn’t as good or as iconic! (bear in mind we are talking movie memorabilia here, not books)
+Sorry, but The Hobbit just isn’t as good or as iconic!
+(Bear in mind I am obviously talking movie memorabilia here, not books.)

 And if you don’t want to spend a lot, there’s always the fridge magnet with Gandalf’s hat that says ‘a wizard is never late’ or a ‘no admittance except on party business’ sign.